Susan Riley | March 2017

 Know your Requirements

 Do you need PD hours or graduate credits?
 Both?
-Knowing what you need will go a long way in helping you streamline your summer PD teacher growth opportunities.
+Knowing what you need will go a long way in helping you streamline your teacher professional development growth opportunities.
 If you need graduate credits, you’ll want to seek out a college or organization that offers courses from an accredited institution (we don’t).
 If you just need PD hours or CPUs, then you can save some money and participate in a wide variety of online and in-person opportunities.

 For example, all of our courses and conferences are worth 10 PD hours.
 This means that if you took all of our online courses and our conference this summer, you’d be able to get 50 PD hours from the comfort of home.
 And most likely for the same price (or less!) than just 1 graduate level course.